 “Mark will not,” said Mark.
 “I have enough to do behind the bar and serving dinner.
 I can’t do both.”

 “We can’t tolerate such attitudes,” said Jack.
 “We all pull together here.
 Robin has worked in a hotel and is far more personal with the customers than you or I will ever be, so he can take over the bar.
 You concentrate on porter duties, room service, taking dinner orders, and waiting tables.
-We will all help Robin unpack his gear when we've finished these drinks.
+We will all help Robin unpack his gear, when we've finished these drinks.
 He can set it up tomorrow and work on an entertainment program.”

 “Is Mickey Jingles here?”
-I said.
+I ask.

 “He went back to England yesterday,” said Jack.
 “But will be back next week.
 Did you think he could play guitar?”